 Do students who have taken the HESI (another nursing entrance exam) still have to take the TEAS?

-Any applicant to PPCC's Nursing Program must take the TEAS and meet the CURRENT national mean, even if they have already taken the HESI.
+Any applicant to PPCC's Nursing Program must take the TEAS and meet the CURRENT national average, even if they have already taken the HESI.

 I am interested in dual-enrollment, how do I do that?

 Students can view the RN to BSN Transfer Guide for Colorado Nursing Programs for more information regarding transferring to BSN programs.
 For further questions, students should contact their intended transfer institution for information on dual-enrollment.
-Local partnerships include UCCS, CSU Pueblo, and seven other colleges or universities.
+Local partnerships include UCCS and CSU Pueblo.
 Additionally, the PPCC Nursing Department hosts Dual Enrollment fairs every year.
-Please contact the Nursing Department for more information on when these fairs are held.
+Please contact the Nursing department for more information on when this is held.

 Where do Nursing students complete their clinical component?

-Clinical components for the Nursing Program are held at local hospitals or long-term, acute-care centers that are under contract with our Nursing Department.
+Clinical components for the Nursing program are held at local hospitals that are under contract with our Nursing department.